IBM-Cloud/ansible-collection-ibm/docs/ibm_sm_username_password_secret.rst

 ------------
 The below requirements are needed on the host that executes this module.

-- IBM-Cloud terraform-provider-ibm v1.51.0
+- IBM-Cloud terraform-provider-ibm v1.65.1
-- Terraform v0.12.20
+- Terraform v1.5.5

 Parameters
 ----------

+  region (False, any, us-south)
+    The IBM Cloud region where you want to create your resources.
+If this value is not specified, us-south is used by default.
+This can also be provided via the environment variable 'IC_REGION'.

+  username (True, str, None)
+    (Required for new resource) The username that is assigned to the secret.

+  password_generation_policy (False, list, None)
+    Policy for auto-generated passwords.

+  endpoint_type (False, str, None)
+    public or private.

+  instance_id (True, str, None)
+    (Required for new resource) The ID of the Secrets Manager instance.

   custom_metadata (False, dict, None)
     The secret metadata that a user can customize.

-  name (True, str, None)
-    (Required for new resource) A human-readable name to assign to your secret.To protect your privacy, do not use personal data, such as your name or location, as a name for your secret.

-  password (True, str, None)
-    (Required for new resource) The password that is assigned to the secret.

-  endpoint_type (False, str, None)
-    public or private.

   description (False, str, None)